ExtremeFLOW/neko/doc/pages/case-file.md

    pointwise user file subroutine.
 Only works on CPUs!
 3. `user_vector`, the values are set inside the compiled user file, using the non-pointwise user file subroutine.
 Should be used when running on the GPU.
+4. `immersed_boundary`, brinkman permeability forcing along a pre-defined mesh.

+#### Immersed boundary
+The immersed boundary source term allow the immersion of a triangulated mesh into the fluid domain.
+Close to and inside the mesh the fluid will be slowed to a stop by applying a force term.

+Additional keywords are available to modify the immersed boundary.

+- `mesh_file`, the mesh to be immersed into the domain.
+Currently only STL files are supported.
+- `brinkman`, contains a number of settings. `brinkman.limits` define the limits of the brinkman equation (two real values) and `brinkman.penalty` defines the penalty parameter in the brinkman equation.
+- `distance_transform`, defines how the signed distance field should be transformed into a [0, 1] range.
+A couple of options are available for `distance_transform.type`
+  - `step`, step function applied at the `distance_transform.value`-contour.
+  - `smooth_step`, applies a smooth step function between the `distance_transform.value` and the 0-contour of the signed distance field.

 ### Boundary types